AirLiquide/predictable.farm.embedded-software.os/README.md

 You must configure at least the following elements :

-  - a private key and host file for the remote-shell package to work correctly (see `meta-iot2000-AL/recipes-example/remote-shell/files/`)
   - an update url for Yocto to fetch the initial Predictable farm SWU on boot (see `meta-iot2000-AL/recipes-example/predictable-farm/files/predictable-farm`)

 ### License